 2r=32 alpha=16 scale=0.5

-3r=32 alpha=64 scale=2.0When adapting a Transformer with LoRA, you must decide which weight matrices will receive the adapters.
-The diagram below illustrates the typical structure of a Transformer block, highlighting where adapters are commonly injected during the attention and feed-forward phases.
+3r=32 alpha=64 scale=2.0When adapting a Transformer with LoRA, you must decide which weight matrices receive adapters.
+The diagram compares three common coverage choices across attention and feed-forward projections.

 The :::primary class marks the LoRA-adapted weights and the :::muted class marks the frozen weights.
 The original LoRA paper focused on the Query () and Value () projections in attention.[1]
 QLoRA found that adapting every linear layer in the Transformer block was needed to match full-fine-tuning results in its experiments.[3]